-The previous frameworks adopted for ESVs in the C- and Ku-bands served the purpose well, and demonstrated that ESV terminals could be deployed without causing interference to other services.
-These frameworks set the background for the adaption of suitable technical and regulatory measures for the deployment of maritime ESOMPS operating to NGSO systems in the Ka-band.
+The previous frameworks adopted for ESVs in the C- and Ku-bands, AES in the Ku-band and GSO ESOMPs in Ka-band served the purpose well, and demonstrated that ESV, AES and GSO ESOMPs terminals could be deployed without causing interference to other services.
+These frameworks set the background for the adaption of suitable technical and regulatory measures for the deployment of maritime and aeronautical ESOMPS operating to NGSO systems in the Ka-band.

-NGSO ESOMPs operating in the Ka-band present a sharing environment similar to that found in the 14.0-14.5 GHz band for ESV and VSAT networks, but with an added element of time variability due to the movement of the satellite across the sky and the ESOMPs terminal tracking it.
+NGSO ESOMPs operating in the Ka-band present a sharing environment similar to that found in the 14.0-14.5 GHz band for ESV, AES and VSAT networks and in Ka-band for GSO ESOMPs, but with an added element of time variability due to the movement of the satellite across the sky and the ESOMPs terminal tracking it.

-ESOMPs in parts of the Ka-band shared between FSS and FS are similar to ESV and VSAT networks, in that sharing between such earth stations and co-frequency FS networks which are located in the same geographic area is difficult for all types of earth stations because they could be located anywhere within the operational area of such an FS network.
+ESOMPs in parts of the Ka-band shared between FSS and FS are similar to ESV, AES and VSAT networks, in that sharing between such earth stations and co-frequency FS networks which are located in the same geographic area is difficult for all types of earth stations because they could be located anywhere within the operational area of such an FS network.
+Similarity also occurs with Ka-band GSO ESOMPs in the portion of the 27.5-29.5 GHz band shared with FS.
 Such deployment of ESOMPs should be managed carefully to ensure the protection of FS.

-Technical, operational and regulatory requirements have been adopted within the ITU-R to ensure that the ESVs operating between 14.0 GHz and 14.5 GHz have the same interference characteristics as typical FSS earth stations.
-Regulators have ensured that Ku-band ESVs operate only in bands which have no use or limited use by terrestrial services.
-Since the adoption of these regulations, hundreds of ESVs have operated successfully worldwide on ships.
+Technical, operational and regulatory requirements have been adopted within the ITU-R to ensure that the ESVs and AESs operating between 14.0 GHz and 14.5 GHz have the same interference characteristics as typical FSS earth stations.
+Regulators have ensured that Ku-band ESVs and AESs operate only in bands which have no use or limited use by terrestrial services.
+Since the adoption of these regulations, hundreds of ESVs and AESs have operated successfully worldwide on ships and aircraft.

-Taking into account the success of the previous ECC Decisions, a similar regulatory framework could be adopted in the Ka-band for ESOMPs.
-The suggested Ka-band frequencies within which ESOMPs may operate within national territory are those identified for uncoordinated FSS earth stations, in particular those identified in ECC/DEC/(05)01 [18] and ECC/DEC(05)08 [13], thereby limiting potential interference to terrestrial services only to some instances of cross-border interference.
+Taking into account the success of the previous ECC Decisions, including ECC Decision (13)01 for Ka-band GSO ESOMPs, a similar regulatory had been adopted in the Ka-band for ESOMPs operating with NGSO, as per ECC Decision (15)04, although initially this decision did not cover aircraft-ESOMPs.
+The suggested Ka-band frequencies within which ESOMPs may operate within national territory are those identified for uncoordinated FSS earth stations, in particular those identified in ECC Decision (05)01 [18] and ECC Decision (05)08 [13], thereby limiting potential interference to terrestrial services only to some instances of cross-border interference.
 Technical requirements have been developed to ensure that ESOMPs operating in the Ka-band frequencies identified for uncoordinated FSS operations have the equivalent interference characteristics of typical uncoordinated FSS earth stations and do not cause unacceptable interference to any terrestrial services operating in the same bands.

-Any regulatory framework adopted in these bands to accommodate ESOMPs should also ensure that it does not prejudice the use of these bands by other FSS and terrestrial applications operating in conformance with other ECC Decisions.
+The regulatory framework that has been adopted in these bands to accommodate ESOMPs has ensured that it does not prejudice the use of these bands by other FSS and terrestrial applications operating in conformance with other ECC Decisions.
 It should be noted that specifically the band 28.6-29.1 GHz, according to RR 5.523A, is subject to the application of the provisions of RR 9.11A, and this means all satellite networks are subject to coordination, including the current and future non GSO or GSO FSS networks.